Environmentalists ask Supreme Court to stop funding of border wall construction

 But in allowing the administration last summer to proceed, the Supreme Court’s conservative majority said that the government had “made a sufficient showing at this stage” that private entities could not challenge the transfer of money by the executive branch.

-Now, the Ninth Circuit panel in San Francisco agreed with a district judge who said that was not so.
-“It is for the courts to enforce Congress’s priorities,” the panel said in a 2 to 1 decision, and it found the Sierra Club “may invoke separation-of-powers constraints, like the Appropriations Clause, to challenge agency spending in excess of its delegated authority.”
+Now, the Ninth Circuit panel in San Francisco has agreed with a district judge who said that was not so.
+“It is for the courts to enforce Congress’s priorities,” the panel said in a 2-to-1 decision, and it found the Sierra Club “may invoke separation-of-powers constraints, like the Appropriations Clause, to challenge agency spending in excess of its delegated authority.”

 The ACLU in its filing Wednesday said that the high court needs to step in now, or else it will be too late.